Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Implementation

-\textbf{Transformers.} Transformers, a widely used modern neural network architecture, operate in three main steps, as depicted in Figure~\ref{fig:vit}.
+\textbf{Transformers.} As a widely used modern neural network architecture, transformers operates in three main steps~\cite{vaswani2017attention}, as depicted in Figure~\ref{fig:vit}.
 First, the input is segmented into a sequence of tokens, which are passed through a linear embedding layer to generate token embeddings.
 These embeddings are then processed by multiple encoder layers that analyze the input.
 Each encoder employs a multi-head attention mechanism comprising three learnable matrices: \( W_{Q} \) (query), \( W_{K} \) (key), and \( W_{V} \) (value).
 Finally, the encoded feature representation, \( Z \), is fed into the classification head (i.e., \texttt{CLS Head}) to produce the final output.
-Importantly, the encoded feature \( Z \) preserves the order of the input tokens, ensuring the model's output aligns with the input sequence.
+Importantly, the encoded feature \( Z \) preserves the input tokens order, ensuring the model output's alignment with the input sequence.

 From a data perspective, shuffling can be applied at two levels: \textit{intra-token} and \textit{inter-token}.
 At the intra-token level, individual elements within a token are permuted.
-At the inter-token level, the sequence order of tokens is rearranged.
-Importantly, since all tokens pass through a linear embedding layer—essentially a matrix multiplication operation—the permutation invariance property of matrix multiplication ensures that identical computational results can be achieved by shuffling the embedding weights accordingly.
+At the inter-token level, the sequence of tokens is rearranged.
+Since all tokens pass through a linear embedding layer—essentially a matrix multiplication—the permutation invariance property ensures that identical computations are achieved by shuffling the embedding weights accordingly.

-For inter-token shuffling, the sequential order of tokens is initially preserved during the attention mechanism (e.g., row order \(e_{1}, e_{2}, \dots, e_{n}\)), where spatial or sequential positions are learned and encoded.
-However, in the final \texttt{CLS Head}, these positional features determine the model’s predictions.
-Consequently, inter-token shuffling can be achieved by appropriately shuffling the weights of the classification head, ensuring consistent results while altering the token order.
+For inter-token shuffling, the sequential order of tokens is preserved for the attention mechanism (e.g., row order \(e_{1}, e_{2}, \dots, e_{n}\)), where positional features are learned.
+In the final \texttt{CLS Head}, these features determine the predictions.
+Thus, by appropriately shuffling classification head weights, consistent outputs are kept even with altered token orders.

-We note that operations beyond the matrix multiplications discussed above (e.g., layer normalization, softmax) exhibit permutation equivariance (e.g., the softmax function) or permutation invariance (e.g., mean and variance computations in layer normalization).
-Consequently, these operations are unaffected by weight shuffling, ensuring that the computational results remain consistent.
-This allows \name{} to uphold not only the confidentiality of client data but also the integrity of the system.
+We note that operations beyond matrix multiplications also exhibit either permutation equivariance (e.g., softmax) or permutation invariance (e.g., mean and variance computations in layer norm.).
+Consequently, these operations are unaffected by weight shuffling, ensuring that results remain consistent.
+This consistency allows \name{} to uphold both the confidentiality of client data and the integrity of the system.